grensen/perceptron_concept/README.md

 The result of the three loops could look like this:
-In pseudo it could look like this for FF:

 ```
 dnn = u.len - 1 // = 4 on the reference 3,5,5,5,2